• Nancy and Doug Trips

 • The Louvre

-May 28 in France ⋅ 🌧 14 °C
+May 28, 2025 in France ⋅ 🌧 14 °C

 We had 0930h admission tickets to the Louvre and as expected we were not particularly early.
-The world s largest museum is about has the equivalent to 8 miles of galleries and t would take 13 (24 hour) days to see every piece displayed.
+The world s largest museum has 8 miles of galleries and it would take 13 (24 hour) days to see every piece displayed.
 This previous palace became a museum after the French Revolution and 8.4 million people visited in 2024 (Olympics year).
 We followed the Rick Steves Louvre Tour audio guide and found it a useful way of navigating the evolution of prehistory to 1850’s art.
 Famous Greek originals such as the Venus de Milo evolving into Roman statues and then Middle Ages religious themes and finally the Renaissance.
 The Renaissance was a time of art, science and humanism.
 Three dimensional painting of the idealized beauty, Greek mythology, religious scenes, great battles and political events.Read more

 • The Louvre Part 2

-May 28 in France ⋅ ☁️ 17 °C
+May 28, 2025 in France ⋅ ☁️ 17 °C

 We both agreed that we enjoyed the museum using the audio guide but were ready for lunch and a change of pace.
 So we headed to catch the bus for Montmartre.
 Finding bus stops at times proves elusive even with Google Maps.
-We ended up walking through the Tuileries Garden to Place de la Concorde and from there took Metro 12 to lunch.Read more
+We ended up walking through the Tuileries Garden to Place de la Concorde and from there took Metro Line 12 to lunch.Read more

 • Montmartre

-May 28 in France ⋅ ⛅ 19 °C
+May 28, 2025 in France ⋅ ⛅ 19 °C

 We got off M12 at Pigalle Square and across the street was our lunch destination at Bouillon Pigalle.
 Opened in 2017, this brasserie recreates the atmosphere of the Parisian restaurants in the 19th century by the Duval butcher group with the intent of serving French food from all regions at reasonable prices.
 And reasonable price they are.
 Beth opted for the salmon spinach pie in puff pastry with a side salad and 250 mL of Chardonnay (€20) and Nancy had escargot, Ravioli Dauphine made with Conte cheese and topped with leeks, rose wine, fruit compote and an espresso (€28).
 The tables are close and we had amicable tourist companions: A couple from Thailand who are American/Thai and a couple from the USA who immigrated there 20 years and were enjoying a 3 week first visit to Europe.
 The Thai woman coaxed Nancy into the snails which she had described as acceptable but not as tasty as the ones in Vietnam served with hot sauce.
 We had a leisurely 2 hour lunch and set out to walk to the Place du Tertre, a hang out for portrait artists and tourists.
 Along the way, we decided to take the funicular (€2.50) and enjoy the view from Basilique du Sacré-Cœur de Montmartre.
 Walking back down we came across La Maison Rose and Dalida’s statue.
 We found our way down to take a picture of the Moulin Rouge before heading back about 8 pm via Bus 74 from Blanche station.
 Tomorrow we say “Au Revoir” to Paris and travel 784 km by high speed train to Biarritz in the south of France.Read more